melikenazli/CS618-Project-Garbage-Classifier/READ_ME_RUNNING_INSTRUCTIONS.md

 - Performs equal-weight ensemble evaluation of EfficientNet-B0 and ResNet-50 using averaged logits.

 6. test_interface.py (Gradio UI)

 - Launches an interactive Gradio interface where users can upload/crop images and receive model predictions in real time.
+User can upload images from their PC or use webcam.